 I think neonatal jaundice can be inherited or passed onto babies.
 Since it has previously occurred in my family, when my baby developed it, it was nothing new to me.
 (P18).”

-Biological and environmental explanation
+2.3.4 Biological and Environmental Explanation

 While the above cited narratives reflected the majority view of sampled mothers of babies with neonatal jaundice, majority of study participants shared a contrary perspective to the effect that neonatal jaundice was not traceable to family history but rather to biological and environmental factors.
 According to a respondent: